aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

-﻿---
+---
-title: How to Extract Selected Content Between Nodes in a Document in C#
+title: Extract Content Between Document Nodes
 second_title: Aspose.Words for .NET
 articleTitle: How to Extract Selected Content Between Nodes in a Document
 linktitle: How to Extract Selected Content Between Nodes in a Document